 It takes a lot of people to support a good community theatre.
 Nearly every task at LBP is performed by a volunteer.
 The most visible volunteers are the actors on stage, but there is an entire cast working backstage before and during every production.
-These volunteers help manage activities in areas such as the box office, house managing, publications, graphics and special events.
+These volunteers help manage activities in areas such as the box office, house managing, and special events.

 There is always a need for hard-working, dedicated individuals to serve on the Board of Trustees.
 Every non-profit organization needs those who possess skills in management, finance, development, strategic planning, and public relations.
 The opportunities for involvement in LBP are almost endless.
 If you are interested, we’ll find a special role here just for you.
 Complete the application or call the box office at 941.475.6756 for information.